zuck30/loan-eligibility/README.md

 <h2>🎉 Get Started!</h2>

-Help Tanzanian students plan their education with **HESLB Loan Eligibility Prediction App**!
-Share your feedback and contribute to its growth. 🇹🇿📚
+Help Tanzanian students plan their education with **Loan Eligibility Prediction**!
+Share your feedback and contribute to its growth.